 For more information on items 2 and 3, read the design document guide.

-For item 1, you can consider the following to be a part of assessing the sophistication of your program:
+For item 1, you can consider the following to be an essential part of assessing the sophistication of your program:

 - your use of memory for encoding your light show